-(1) Our operating results and financial position have been affected by acquisitions.
-For additional information regarding our acquisitions and divestitures during 2017, 2016 and 2015, see Note 3 to our Consolidated Financial Statements included in Item 8.

-(2) As relating to new accounting guidance issued by the FASB which we adopted in 2015, our long-term liabilities and total assets for all years presented reflect changes in presentation of debt issuance costs as a direct reduction of related debt liabilities with amortization of debt issuance costs reported as interest expense.
+- (1) Our operating results and financial position have been affected by acquisitions and divestitures.
+For additional information regarding our acquisitions and divestitures during 2018, 2017 and 2016, see Note 4, related to our acquisitions, and Note 7, related to our divestitures, to our Consolidated Financial Statements included in Item 8. - (2) As relating to new accounting guidance issued by the FASB which we adopted in 2015, our long-term liabilities and total assets for the years 2015 and after are presented to reflect changes in presentation of debt issuance costs as a direct reduction of related debt liabilities with amortization of debt issuance costs reported as interest expense.
+Prior to 2015, our debt liabilities were presented as a component of other long term assets. - (3) As a result of the adoption of the new revenue recognition standard, prior period amounts have not been adjusted under the modified retrospective method and continue to be reported in accordance with our historic accounting under previous GAAP.

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Management's Discussion and Analysis of Financial Condition and Results of Operations Introduction

-Introduction

 We are a growth-oriented master limited partnership formed in Delaware in 1996.
 Our common units are traded on the New York Stock Exchange, or NYSE, under the ticker symbol "GEL."
-We are (i) a provider of an integrated suite of midstream services - primarily transportation, storage, sulfur removal, blending, terminalling and processing-for a large area of the Gulf Coast region of the crude oil and natural gas industry and (ii) the largest producer in the world of natural soda ash.
+We are (i) a provider of an integrated suite of midstream services - primarily transportation, storage, sulfur removal, blending, terminalling and processing-for a large area of the Gulf Coast region of the crude oil and natural gas industry and (ii) one of the leading producers in the world of natural soda ash.
 Our sulfur removal business results in us being the largest producer, we believe, in the world of sodium hydrosulfide (or NaHS, pronounced "nash").